Sunday, 22 December 2024

 DeepX partners with LG to bring AI chips to mobile devices, cars, and white goods, expanding the reach of deep learning technology across industries.

-South Korean AI technology firm DeepX is making big strides by partnering with LG to bring its (AI) chips to various industries.
+South Korean AI technology firm DeepX is making big strides by partnering with LG to bring its artificial intelligence (AI) chips to various industries.
 DeepX wants to expand its footprint with cutting-edge AI solutions, from mobile devices and cars to white goods.
-The company, known for its deep innovations, is set to make AI more accessible across several sectors, including robotics, healthcare, and autonomous systems.
+The company, known for its deep learning innovations, is set to make AI more accessible across several sectors, including robotics, healthcare, and autonomous systems.

 In May 2024, at the Embedded Vision Summit, DeepX revealed its latest AI chips, the V1 and M1, designed for various AI applications.
 These chips represent the first generation of DeepX’s technology, focussing on on-device AI and autonomous robots.
 The company also teased its next-generation chip, which promises even more advancements.